 What do you think?
 Would you hang it or stack it?
 And if you have any other ideas on how to recycle DVD cases I’d love to hear about them because we have a few more empty cases gathering dust 😉

-And if you like the idea don’t forget to share and pin it for later.
+If you like the idea of repurposing DVD cases to make a vertical garden, don’t forget to pin it for later

 Oh before I forget, if you don’t want to go to all that trouble and find some of the materials we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you 😉